teppokoivula/VersionControlForTextFields/README.md

 The Diff Match and Patch libraries offer robust algorithms to perform the operations required for synchronizing plain text.
-In the scope of current module, the JavaScript implementation of Diff Match and Patch is used to render diff between original and current field values.
+In the scope of current module, the JavaScript implementation of Diff Match and Patch is used to render diff between different revisions of a field value.

 Diff Match and Patch is copyright (c) 2006 Google Inc. and released under the Apache License, Version 2.0.
 For more information about this library,